 - Procedure body

-The content above “AS” is known as procedure header and the content below the “AS” is known as procedure body.
+The content above “AS” is known as the procedure header and the content below the “AS” is known as the procedure body.
 If required we can pass the parameter to a procedure to make the procedure more dynamic.

-How to call a stored procedure?
+How to call a Stored Procedure in SQL Server?

+Once we create the stored procedure, then it is physically stored on the server as a “database object” which can be called from anywhere connecting to the server.
 We can call the procedure from anywhere that is from a new query window or from any application that is developed using java or .net language also in three different ways as shown in the below image.

 CREATE PROCEDURE spDisplayWelcome AS BEGIN PRINT 'WELCOME TO PROCEDURE in SQL Server' END

-Calling a Stored Procedure in SQL Server:
+Calling a Stored Procedure:

 EXECUTE spDisplayWelcome Or EXEC spDisplayWelcome Or spDisplayWelcome

 Output: WELCOME TO PROCEDURE in SQL Server

 We are going to use the following Employee table.